DreamWeave-MP/S3ctors-S3cret-St4sh/baldurwind/README.md

 Baldurwind is a mechanical total conversion for OpenMW.
 More features are planned, but in essence, Baldurwind's goal is to convert Morrowind into turn-based, party RPG!

 The idea was inspired due to the sheer popularity of Baldur's Gate 3 (obviously) and some of my longstanding grievances with the combat system.
-There's not enough audiovisual feedback in typical Morrowind combat, so instead of removing hit chance, I designed some mechanics which enable the game to (in my opinion) more properly lean into that idea.
+There's not enough audiovisual feedback in typical Morrowind combat, so instead of removing hit chance (as I did in another mod), I designed some mechanics which enable the game to (in my opinion) more properly lean into that idea.

-#### Credits

-Author: **S3ctor**

-All code was written by Dave Corley under the GPL3 license.
-Please enjoy my mod, hack away as you please, and respect the freedoms of your fellow modders and players in the meantime.

 ## Usage